BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 **Cultures:** Ra’thep (Sun-Elves), Sylvar (Forest-Elves), Alfir (Shadow-Elves), Ho’shien (River-Elves)

-**Night Vision.** You can see a short distance in absolute darkness as in dim light.
+**Night Vision.** You can see one range category further from sources of bright and dim light.

 **Fleet-Footed.** You can choose to gain +1 Movement during your turn.
 You can use this ability once per combat.

-**Spiritual Symbiosis.** You take nourishment from nature around you.
-While in the wilderness, you only need to sleep for 4 hours each night, allowing you to use the remaining 4 hours for light non-physical activity.
+**Spiritual Symbiosis.** You take nourishment from the natural world around you.
+While in wilderness with lush vegetation, you only need to sleep for 4 hours each night, allowing you to use the remaining 4 hours for light non-physical activity.

 ### Gnome